aws-samples/aws-privateca-certificate-deployment-automator/README.md

 # Automated Certificate Management using AWS Systems Manager (SSM) for IAM Roles Anywhere

 ## Description
-This project demonstrates an architectural pattern that uses AWS Private Certificate Authority (PCA) and AWS Systems Manager to automate the issuance and renewal of x509 certificates.
-This process greatly simplifies the integration of on-premises hosts with IAM Roles Anywhere, enhancing security posture and reducing operational complexity.
+This project provides an architectural pattern and sample code for automating the certificate lifecycle from AWS Private Certificate Authority (PCA) using AWS Systems Manager.
+This process greatly simplifies the integration of AWS Private Certificate Authority with IAM Roles Anywhere.

-## Background
-IAM Roles Anywhere is a feature that provides a secure and manageable authentication method for applications or systems running outside of AWS.
-These applications can now exchange x509 certificates for temporary IAM credentials from AWS Security Token Service (STS) to assume an AWS IAM Role.

-The architectural pattern proposed by this project allows automated management of these certificates, effectively dealing with the certificate lifecycle.
-The solution is primarily designed for a Linux environment.

 ## Architecture
 The solution comprises multiple stages involving various AWS services: